dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 In this example, GridStat will process HGT at pressure levels 500 and 750 and TMP at pressure levels 500 and 750, while EnsembleStat will only process HGT at pressure level 500.
 To configure EnsembleStat to also process TMP, the user will have to define it explicitly with FCST_ENSEMBLE_STAT_VAR2_NAME.

+This functionality applies to GridStat, EnsembleStat, PointStat, MODE, and MTD wrappers only.

 .. _Directory_and_Filename_Template_Info: